 Guard against lung cancer

 Number one rule: Don’t smoke and avoid second-hand smoke.
 VA can help you every step of the way to quit smoking.

 VA benefits for respiratory cancers

-Veterans with respiratory cancers (lung, bronchus, larynx, or trachea) who were exposed to Agent Orange or other herbicides during military service may be eligible for disability compensation and health care.
+Veterans with respiratory cancers (lung, bronchus, larynx, or trachea) who were exposed to Agent Orange or other herbicides during service may be eligible for disability compensation and health care.

 Veterans who served in Vietnam, the Korean demilitarized zone or another area where Agent Orange was sprayed may be eligible for an Agent Orange Registry health exam, a free, comprehensive examination.

 Surviving spouses, dependent children and dependent parents of Veterans who were exposed to herbicides during military service and died as the result of respiratory cancers may be eligible for survivors' benefits.

 Research on respiratory cancers and herbicides used in Vietnam